 - Stop on level ground.

 - Lock both Brake Levers

-- · Shift into Neutral
+- Shift into Neutral

 - Turn Kill Switch OFF.

 - When leaving the machine unattended, close Fuel Valve.

+- Never leave the machine unattended on a slope where someone could disengage the Brakes and the machine could roll.